Con Fitzgerald

 Cornelius Fitzgerald (2 August 1872 – 14 December 1953) was an Irish Gaelic footballer.
 His championship career with the Limerick senior team lasted several seasons in the 1890s.

 Fitzgerald had his greatest success on the inter-county scene with Limerick during the 1896 championship.
-He captained the team that year and won his sole All-Ireland medal that year as Limerick defeated Louth in the final.
+He captained the team that year and won his sole All-Ireland medal that year as Limerick defeated Dublin in the final.
 Fitzgerald also won a Munster medal that year.